Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/short-term_plan.md

-underground communities will be exclusive to genetically sustainable populations of plants, bees, atmosphere,.. banks, communities,.; will "agree" to keep records across branches consistent i'll change yours, iff you change mine; let's all work together towards an early retirement (take a little here, put a little there) all the people with weapons will want to overthrow, and enslave; farming is hard work (obesity,..), walking is the safest way (bike pile ups,..),.. drones will probably show up one day speaking the usa (or some other dialect of english; probably not english english though), asian (including russian, korean, 𝄞indian,..),.; backdoors,..
+underground communities will be exclusive to genetically sustainable populations of plants, bees, atmosphere,.. banks, communities,.; will "agree" to keep records across branches consistent i'll change yours, iff you change mine; let's all work together towards an early retirement (take a little here, put a little there) all the people with weapons will want to overthrow, and enslave; farming is hard work (obesity, redundant crops, hand pollination v greenhouse gassed bees (parasites v thermal radiation v..),..), walking is the safest way (bike pile ups,..),.. sleep is an exploitable vulnerability; hostage sitch scenarios drones will probably show up one day speaking the usa (or some other dialect of english; probably not english english though), asian (including russian, korean, 𝄞indian,..),.; backdoors,..

 backing up {data,genetically sustainable populations of life,..} to the moon, mars, and beyond, is a better idea; s/operation/mantra/ occupy every"-thing"